hudat/Meteor-portfolio/README.md

-# Content-First Portfolio App
+# Meteor Portfolio App

-A minimalist, mobile-first web app built in Meteor.
+A mobile-first web app for showcasing your experience and work.
+Built in Meteor.

 Demo here: [husammachlovi.com](http://husammachlovi.com).